fchuang508/M2C/README.md

-# M2C
+# M2C — Motion to Contract
-Motion to Contract · Governance-native Community Commerce · by iMeeting
+From Conversation to Inevitable Execution · by iMeeting